 Even if the company may not have any demand for additional workers, you can branch out to other related businesses.
-Rather than look at their competitors, try auxiliary businesses such as their supplier, consultants, and business clients.
+Rather than look at their competitors, try auxiliary businesses such as their suppliers, consultants, and business clients.
 It is possible that they could give you valuable connections, which you can tap as you enter the professional world.

 Make a role for yourself.

 Found a security loophole in the software?
-Have a suggestion that you think can improve revenue or efficiency of a marketing campaign?
+Have a suggestion that you think can improve the revenue or efficiency of a marketing campaign?
 Noticed unnecessary steps in the business process?
-Submit your findings to the right people–along with a plan to resolve it.
+Submit your findings to the right people–along with a plan to resolve them.
 Better yet, execute the plan yourself!
 This may mean additional effort and hours on your part, but that is the beauty of it – you’re making your capabilities known!
 Just like any evolving structure, companies are far from perfect, and a set of fresh eyes may be all they need to improve different facets of their processes.

 By adding these achievements to your resume, you get a better chance of successfully entering the workforce.
-A study of interns in 2018 shows that interns get two additional benefits other than building their resume, gaining practical skills and having relevant experience.
+A study of interns in 2018 shows that interns get two additional benefits other than building their resume, gaining practical skills, and having relevant experience.
 Interns are able to “cultivate a structure” or form habits that benefit them in their careers.
 They also stand out in job applications.

-An excellent way to stand out as well as prove habits that a workplace needs comes in the form of quantifiable benefits that an intern has given.
+An excellent way to stand out as well as prove habits that a workplace need comes in the form of quantifiable benefits that an intern has given.
 By making a role for yourself, interns get valuable credentials.

 For externs, a summary of observation works wonders.